viestur8/savetheocean/README.md

 # savetheocean
-Project Title

-Save The Ocean
+Project Title: Save The Ocean
-To raise awareness of how human polution influences oceans, marine life, and life on earth.
+To raise awareness of how oceans and marine life are affected by human pollution.

-Getting Started
-People can start be being mindful about recycling plastic pollution they discard every day.
-For example, consider the number of plastic water bottles you discard in a week.
+People can start by being mindful about recycling plastic pollution they discard every day.
+For example, consider the number of plastic water bottles and plastic Starbucks cups are discarded in a week.

-Built With
-Atom editor.
+Built with Atom editor

 Authors
-Lisa Chan - Initial work -
-Viesturs Adler -contributor
+Viesturs Adler
+Lisa Chan